rclevy/RotationCurveTiltedRings/README.md

 *Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).*

+## Tables/Cooke2022_Table*.csv
+These are machine readable versions of the tables in [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).
+Column names should be straightforward to interpret and units are in the column names.

+*Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).*

 ## Notes
 This repository's main branch is called [main, not master](https://www.cnet.com/news/microsofts-github-is-removing-coding-terms-like-master-and-slave/).